scalafx/scalafx/README.md

 ## Source Code Branching Policy

-The current development is for ScalaFX 8 and it is done on the `master` branch.
+The current development is for ScalaFX 8.
+The development is done on the `master` branch.
 Releases are done on the `stable` branch.
 Releases are tagged with version number.
 Pull requests are only accepted off a brunch created from the `master` branch.
 When working on a pull request, create a separate branch for each feature or bug fix.
 This way the main development branch is not blocked by a pull request and pull requests are easier to merge individually.

 The ScalaFX 2.2 development is no longer active.
 For those who need it, the code is on the `SFX-2` branch and past releases are on the `SFX-2-stable` branch.